sygo/jekyll-now/_posts/2017-05-02-Whats-in-a-Name.md

 ---
 layout: post
-title: Post Ethical Compromise - Let's Start Here
+title: Whats in a Name
 ---